peipeiwang6/Genomic_prediction_in_Switchgrass/README.md

 ### Steps 11-14 are how I did the feature selection.
 Markers were selected using the training set, and in the end, models built using selected markers were applied on the test set.
 Since I did 5-fold CV, thus 1/6 of individuals will be used as test set, and the remaining 5/6 individuals will be used in the 5-fold cv.

-> 11. hold out individuals for test set, do the stratified sampling
+> Step 11. hold out individuals for test set, do the stratified sampling
  - Rscript 10_holdout_test_stratified.py pheno.csv target_trait 6

-> 12. if you want to do feature selection, then you should build models without the test set.
+> Step 12. if you want to do feature selection, then you should build models without the test set.
 So first, get the matrix for the training set, make the CVs file using the training individuals, then build models using the training matrices and output the coef of markers

 > *If you have very large matrix, please try the 11_split_geno_pheno_fread.r and 09_rrBLUP_fread.r instead.*
  - Rscript 11_split_geno_pheno.r geno.csv pheno.csv Test.txt
  - python 07_make_CVs.py pheno_training.csv 5 10
  - Rscript 09_rrBLUP.r geno_training.csv pheno_training.csv all target_trait 5 10 CVFs.csv exome_geno

-> 13. select the number of markers based on the abs coef
+> Step 13. select the number of markers based on the abs coef
  - python 12_select_markers_according_to_abs_coef.py coef_file 250 5250 250

-> 14. genomic prediction using the genetic markers or population structure within a cross-validation scheme
+> Step 14. genomic prediction using the genetic markers or population structure within a cross-validation scheme

 #### The logical for the following script is that: first X% of all the individuals will be held out as test set, which will never be used in the model training process, the remaining 1-X% will be used to train the model, using exactly the same approach as step 10.
 For each cv fold, the model was also applied to the test set, and after run for all the cv folds, the average r2 across n cv folds will be used for the test set.